College Decision Day Brings Relief, Excitement And Big Worries About Money

 May 1 is an exciting day for many high school seniors.
 It's decision day: when students commit to college — and send in those deposits — to hold their spot on campus.

 Across the country, schools celebrate the achievement in different ways.
-Some hold assemblies where students get up and announce their decision, in other places, students wear their college gear — a T-shirt or ball cap or sweatshirt.
+Some hold assemblies where students get up and announce their decision.
+In other places, students wear their college gear — a T-shirt or ball cap or sweatshirt.

-Walk down any high school hallway — or sit in a college advisor's office — and you'll likely hear a chorus of: Where are you going next year?
+Walk down any high school hallway — or sit in a college adviser's office — and you'll likely hear a chorus of: Where are you going next year?
 What's your school choice?
 Where are you going?

-That's what I hear in an advisor's office at McKinley Tech High School in Washington, D.C.
+That's what I hear in an adviser's office at McKinley Tech High School in Washington, D.C.
 The room is abuzz with activity.
-Students are filling out scholarship prompts, trying to access their financial award letters to inform last minute decisions and announcing their final college choice to anyone who asks (including me!).
+Students are filling out scholarship prompts, trying to access their financial award letters to inform last minute decisions and announcing their final college choice to anyone who asks.

 Alexis Liggins, a senior, is hunched over her laptop, putting the final touches on a scholarship application due tomorrow.
-She's committed to Florida A&M University, a highly-ranked public, historically black university in Tallahassee, Fla., planning to major in biology.
+She's committed to Florida A&M University — a highly ranked public, historically black university in Tallahassee, Fla. — and she's planning to major in biology.
 When she visited the campus earlier this year, she said she just knew.

 "It was a nurturing environment when we went," she explains.
 "It was like a big family."
-Later this week, she'll get up in front of her peers, and say her school choice out loud.
+Later this week, she'll get up in front of her peers and say her school choice out loud.

-The relief of finally deciding is palpable in this room — but it doesn't mean all the anxiety is gone.
+The relief of finally deciding is palpable in this room, but it doesn't mean all the anxiety is gone.
 For many, here and across the country, there are still a number of questions.
 The biggest: Can I actually afford to go?

 "I kind of like the idea that there's glorification of the academic.
 I think that's awesome," says Lindsay Page, an education professor at the University of Pittsburgh.
 She studies college access and says she's glad high schools have moved away from only celebrating sports.
 But, decision day can be a bit misleading — especially for low-income students.